Table of Contents

 Don’t worry.
 This shouldn’t put too much pressure on yourself, though.
 Greyhounds love a good run, but you’d be surprised how much of a couch potato they are!

 They also love to socialize.
-You can’t leave them home alone for a long time as they tend to get bored or frustrated.
+You can’t leave them home alone for long as they tend to get bored or frustrated.

 The greyhound dogs also interact well with other canines in the house.
 However, older greyhounds might get injured by younger, more robust dogs.

 Greyhounds are the ideal choice for first-time dog owners and families with kids.
-Still, they need to be trained and socialized before introducing them to the family.
+Still, they must be trained and socialized before introducing them to the family.

-If you are adopting one, give them time to get used to their new surroundings.
-Make sure not to leave them alone with your little kids until they are fully trained.
+If you adopt one, give them time to get used to their new surroundings.
+Ensure not to leave them alone with your little kids until they are fully trained.